 What kind of jobs are available in a startup?

 Since startups start small, they don’t necessarily have a lot of money to spend (unless they are the hottest unicorns with at least one funding round behind their back).
 They cannot afford to spend big amounts on creative agencies or IT outsourcing services, that’s why usually diversity is key.
-Many people with many backgrounds are working together to add their value to the final product.
+Many people with many backgrounds are working together to add value to the final product.
 What kind of people you can find in a startup?

-- UI/UX designers: User Interface (UI) and User Experience (UX) design is crucial for any digital product to be successful.
+• UI/UX designers: User Interface (UI) and User Experience (UX) design is crucial for any digital product to be successful.
 The UX/UI designers are cooperating with a team of developers to make the product look appealing and easy to use for the customers.

-- Product managers: they are extremely important for the proper development of the product.
+• Product managers: they are extremely important for the proper development of the product.
 Product managers are in charge of alignment between the team of developers and the market feedback & market needs.
 They are the point of contact between the developers and the rest of the team.

-- Marketers & Growth Hackers: they raise awareness about the product using social media, SEO strategies, content marketing, and paid advertising online.
+• Marketers & Growth Hackers: they raise awareness about the product using social media, SEO strategies, content marketing, and paid advertising online.
 They evaluate the product and identify new needs, and report them to the project manager.

 Cool right?
 If that sounds like the dynamic environment you’d like to be part of, just check out our job board and get the perfect job for you!